ytakefuji/bash-shell/README.md

 Hint: ls command

+2. "ls -lt" shows a list of detailed files in time order.
+Show the list in English instead of in Japanese.

-2. Delete blank lines in text
+3. Delete blank lines in text

 Hint: sed -i '/^$/d'

-3. Show your script on how many commas in the first line of new_deaths.csv:
+4. Show your script on how many commas in the first line of new_deaths.csv:

 https://raw.githubusercontent.com/owid/covid-19-data/master/public/data/jhu/new_deaths.csv